AnthonyAstige/metalsmith-picset-generate/README.md

 ### Recommendations

-If you need optomized PNG output we recommended you add [metalsmith-optipng](https://github.com/AnthonyAstige/metalsmith-optipng) to your pipeline.
+* If you need optomized PNG output we recommended you add [metalsmith-optipng](https://github.com/AnthonyAstige/metalsmith-optipng) to your pipeline.
+* Making a .png's dimensions smaller can sometimes increase filesize due to pecularities in the format's optomization methods and (we think) resizing can add additional pallet requirments.
+When making responsive .png files (and presumably lossless .webp files), review file sizes carefully.

 ### Philosophy &amp; architecture